 It’s also worth noting there are many different kinds of protein supplements available on the market, not just whey, which isn’t dairy-free.
 There are tonnes of vegan alternatives, some of which use peas, soy, or even mushrooms as their source of protein.

-Where to buy protein powder
+Selecting protein powder

-One of our favorites is the rather long-winded Optimum Nutrition Gold Standard Whey Muscle Building and Recovery Protein Powder, which is a market leader thanks to its tasty formula and great value.
-We also love Innermost’s vegan formula, The Health Protein, which has a boost of added ingredients that support the immune system.
+One of our favorites is the rather long-winded Optimum Nutrition Gold Standard Whey Muscle Building and Recovery Protein Powder (opens in new tab), which is a market leader thanks to its tasty formula and great value.
+We also love Innermost’s vegan formula, The Health Protein (opens in new tab), which has a boost of added ingredients that support the immune system.

 However, there are a million different protein powders available right now both across the US and the UK.
 Check out our best protein powders for women and men to find out which is best suited to you.